Wen-ChuangChou/Speaker-identification/README.md

 Maintaining the above hyperparameters but increasing the number of heads from 4 to 64 results in an accuracy rate of **77.24%**.
 ![image](https://github.com/Wen-ChuangChou/Speaker-identification/blob/main/doc/fig/acc_2_transform_layers_increase_d_model_increase_head.png?raw=true)

-It is important to note that increasing the values of the above hyperparameters does not improve the performance of the model.
+It is important to note that further increasing the values of the above hyperparameters does not significantly improve the performance of the model.

 ## Requirements
 PyTorch 1.8.1